 Thin hair is often characterized by its smaller diameter.
 By examining individual strands closely, you'll notice they are much narrower compared to those of thick hair.
 This finer diameter is a clear indicator of thin hair.

 Caring for thin hair is different from thick hair because it needs extra attention to maintain volume and avoid breakage.
-Thin hair can be more delicate, so using lightweight products and gentle techniques is key to keeping it healthy.
+Thin hair is more delicate, so using lightweight products and gentle techniques is key to keeping it healthy.
 Follow the below tips to take care of your thin hair:

-• Avoid heavy styling products like gels or creams that can make thin hair look flat and greasy.
+- Avoid heavy styling products like gels or creams that make thin hair look flat and greasy.

 Thick vs. Thin Hair: Side-by-Side Comparison